saxophone-fireBackdooring PAM: Stealing SSH Credentials with pam_exec.so

 During penetration testing engagements, once you obtain a reverse shell, privilege escalation often becomes the next critical objective.
 While there are various methods to capture credentials, one particularly stealthy approach involves backdooring the Pluggable Authentication Module (PAM) system.
 This technique allows you to capture SSH credentials in real-time as users authenticate, providing a powerful persistence mechanism.

 Why PAM Backdooring?
-While honeypots like Cowrie or Kippo can be effective, or Python SSH honeypots that i created ,they're often detectable and don't provide the same level of integration as manipulating the authentication system itself. also not interesting 😂
+While honeypots like Cowrie or Kippo can be effective, or Python SSH honeypots that i createdarrow-up-right ,they're often detectable and don't provide the same level of integration as manipulating the authentication system itself. also not interesting 😂

 Finding the PAM Module